 Where to have lunch in Cap d’Agde?
 La Madragde

-Here is a very simple restaurant for a quick and not-too-expensive lunch not far from the Cap d’Agde marina.
+Here is a very simple restaurant for a quick and reasonably priced lunch not far from the Cap d’Agde marina.
 Obviously, the specialty here is fish, but you probably guessed that…

 _

-This restaurant located in Cap d’Agde also serves as a fish market, and it actually buys its fish from the Auction, which I mentioned earlier.
-Being a fan of seafood, I went for a Fisherman’s platter at 18 € with oysters, mussels, shrimp, whelks, and clams.
-Suffice it to say that I enjoyed myself, and I was even able to taste oysters from the Thau lagoon, which is right next to Cap d’Agde, so it’s a very local product that I recommend you test if you like that.
+This restaurant located in Cap d’Agde is also a fishmonger, and they actually buy their fish at the fish market I mentioned above.
+Being a fan of seafood, I fell for a Fisherman’s Platter for 18 € with oysters, mussels, shrimp, whelks, and clams.
+Let’s just say I enjoyed every bite, and I even got to try oysters from the Thau lagoon, which is right next to Cap d’Agde, making it a very local product that I recommend you try if you like them.

 Les Halles aux poissons